CO₂ Radiative Forcing Calculator

 Formula: ΔT = λ ΔF

 That equation says the temperature response is proportional to the forcing, with λ acting as the proportionality constant.
-This is a simplification, but it is a useful one because it turns an energy imbalance into a temperature estimate that is easier to interpret.
+This is a simplification, but it is useful because it turns a CO₂-driven energy imbalance into a temperature estimate that is easier to interpret.
 The result should be read as an approximate equilibrium response, not as an immediate year-by-year forecast.

-Several smaller mathematical expressions are also helpful when reading the page and understanding the symbols used in the form and the explanation:
+Several smaller mathematical expressions are also helpful when reading the CO₂ forcing page and understanding the symbols used in the form and the explanation:

 represents the comparison or current CO₂ concentration.